 Before diving into implementation, let’s clarify what webhooks are.
 A webhook is a way for one application to send real-time data to another application whenever a specific event occurs.
-Unlike traditional APIs, where you need to poll for updates, webhooks push data to your application as soon as the event happens.
+Unlike traditional APIs, which require you to poll for updates, webhooks push data to your application as soon as an event happens.

-For example, when a user makes a payment on your platform, a payment gateway like Stripe can send a webhook to your application to notify you of the transaction.
-This allows you to take immediate action, such as updating the user’s account or sending a confirmation email.
+For example, when a user makes a purchase on an e-commerce platform, the platform can send a webhook to your application to notify you of the transaction.
+This eliminates the need for constant API calls and ensures your application stays up-to-date.

 Webhooks offer several advantages, including:

-A webhook endpoint is a URL in your application where the event data will be sent.
-This endpoint should be able to:
+A webhook endpoint is a URL in your application where the event source will send HTTP POST requests.
+Here’s how to set it up:

 const express = require('express');